Olen/lovelace-flower-card/info.md

 ## Breaking Changes

 This card will, from version 2.0.0, only work with version 2.0.0 or higher of https://github.com/Olen/homeassistant-plant/.
-Please [read this](https://github.com/Olen/homeassistant-plant/Version%202.md) carefully before upgrading.
+Please read the README from that repository carefully before upgrading.

 ## Requires
 1. [Lovelace card tools](https://github.com/thomasloven/lovelace-card-tools)